-The graduate programme in "Geosciences and the Environment" offers degrees both in Master of Science (MSc) and Doctor of Philosophy (Ph.D.).
+The postgraduate programme of Studies of the Department of Geology in "Geosciences and the Environment" offers degrees both in Master of Science (M.Sc.) and Doctor of Philosophy (Ph.D.).

 A. Master studies: Students can be admitted in one of the following courses offered: